 To celebrate British Sausage Week, I’ve created a quick and easy dish for the cold weather we’ve been having.
 I’ve also used the kale I got from my vegetable box to create this healthy dish.

 Ever since signing up with Veg Box People, I’ve found new and interesting ways of cooking.
-One of my go-to recipes for particularly lazy days is a crustless quiche.
+One of my go-to recipes for particularly lazy days is an oven baked frittata.
 No need to mess with pastry, just chop and fry some veggies, add eggs, milk, and cheese and ta da!
 Dinner is served!
 I’m sharing this basic recipe, but feel free to mix things up with whatever veggies you have and whatever cheese you like!

 This easy salad is influenced by Japanese cold soba noodles.
 I love this dressing so much so I decided to make an alternative meal which doesn’t use any noodles.
 The crunch of the vegetables is a lovely substitute and the addition of a protein makes this salad more nutritionally balanced.

 Feel free to leave out the mirin in this recipe, as I find that sometimes the vegetables themselves are sweet enough without it.
 You can make this recipe gluten free by switching the soy sauce for tamari and the Shaoxing rice wine for dry sherry.